jasper-day/Engineer_Paradise/README.md

 quarto render
 ```

-in the command line.
+in the command line before pushing your changes.
 Your pages can include LaTeX, code in Python, R, or Julia, images, and so on.
 Check out the Quarto docs for ideas.